Commission for International Justice and Accountability

 Da’esh | Anon., was arrested in Belgium for crimes against humanity and war crimes including pillage, kidnapping, torture, murder, and corpse mutilation carried out in Palmyra, Homs, as a member of Da’esh.

-Syrian Regime | Amer A., was arrested in Germany for crimes against humanity, war crimes and membership of a terrorist organisation as the suspected leader of Liwa Jund Al-Rahman for acts carried out in Deir ez-Zor.
+Da’esh | Amer A., was indicted in Germany for crimes against humanity, war crimes and membership of a terrorist organisation as the suspected leader of Liwa Jund Al-Rahman for acts carried out in Deir ez-Zor in 2013.

-Syrian Regime | Samir Ousman al-Sheikh, is in pre-trial detention in the USA for falsely describing if he had killed or persecuted.
+Syrian Regime | Samir Ousman al-Sheikh, is in pre-trial detention in the USA for four counts of torture and falsely describing if he had killed or persecuted.
 Al-Sheikh was the Head of Adra Prison between 2005 2008, Governor of Deir ez-Zour and Head of the Deir ez-Zour Security Committee in 2011.

 Investigation: Myanmar (2018-2022), August 2022